Easy Baked Cod recipe for tender buttery flaky fish with a crispy coating. Light and healthy baked fish recipe ready in about 25 minutes!

 - Beat eggs in a second bowl.

-- Mix panko and breadcrumbs in a third bowl.
+- Add breadcrumbs to a third bowl.

 - Coat fish in flour mixture then in eggs then in breadcrumbs and place on a baking sheet.